aimms/function-reference/elementary-computational-operations/arithmetic-functions/scalarvalue.rst

 ---------

     *identifier*
-        A scalar element expression into :aimms:set:`AllIdentifiers`
+        A scalar element expression into :aimms:set:`AllIdentifiers`.

     *suffix*
-        A scalar element expression into :aimms:set:`AllSuffixNames`
+        A scalar element expression into :aimms:set:`AllSuffixNames`.

 Return Value
 ------------

     The function :aimms:func:`ScalarValue` returns the value contained in the scalar identifier *identifier* or scalar reference *identifier.suffix*.

 Example
 -----------------